@ttsc/paths: Module Specifier Rewriting

 The closure-based visitor is the simplest way to walk an AST in Go without an explicit interface.
 The shape:

-if node == nil { return }
+if node == nil { return false }

 visit(node)